-In the most recent Teaching Excellence Framework, the University of Wolverhampton was awarded silver status.
-This demonstrates that it provides a quality education that goes beyond the national requirements for higher education in the UK.
-Wolverhampton was also the first university in its region to be recognised by the Quality Assurance Agency.
-It was given a commendation for student learning opportunities.
+Wolverhampton was the first university in its region to be recognised by the Quality Assurance Agency, awarded a commendation for student learning opportunities.

 International students can choose to live in university accommodation on one of the campuses.
 En-suite or shared bathroom options are available.
 Residences are covered by 24/7 security, and bills include heating, gas, electricity, water and internet.